Table of Contents

 Upon graduation, you will have 12 months to secure a job before repayment commences.

-Scholarships
+Scholarships & Bursaries

 Another way to fund your university course is through scholarships.

-Scholarships are financial aid awarded to support a student’s education.
-They are awarded based on academic or other achievements, and students do not have to make repayments.
+They are awarded based on academic or non-academic achievements, and students do not have to make repayments.

 Common types of scholarships include:

 - Corporate scholarships: Aimed at grooming future employees of corporations, students are expected to study a course related to the corporation and are bonded to the corporation upon graduation.
-Examples of corporate scholarships include
+Examples of corporate scholarships include:

-- Petronas Scholarships,
+- Petronas Scholarship

-- CIMB Scholarships and
+- CIMB Scholarship

-Loans
+Student Loans

 If you do not qualify for a PTPTN loan or scholarship, don’t fret.
 Your road to the top universities in Malaysia does not end there.